 Capital Only Grants offer funding towards a range of capital options aimed at Water & Air Quality and Boundary improvements.
 Popular options include fencing, concrete yard renewal, roofing over manure or silage clamps, wall restoration and hedgerow gapping, laying or planting.
+Grants are now capped at £25,000 to 35,000 per sector in any one calendar year.
+These are anticipated to open again in July 2026.

 Higher-Tier Schemes can be complex, often involving vast areas, collaboration between farmers and common land or shared grazing.
 Specialist advice should be sought at an early stage as schemes often require PA1/2 feasibility studies before an application can be considered.